1402.11(a)(ii) Content Providers

 The term "content provider" is generally used to indicate a person or entity that provides information or entertainment content for use on the internet or electronic media.
 Content-provider services may be classified in a variety of classes depending upon the nature of the activity provided.
 Thus, the activity provided must be specified in the identification.
 As discussed below, the subject matter of the services may also be required for appropriate classification.

 Information Provider Services

-The service of providing information via the Internet is classified in the class of the information subject.
-Entities that provide these services by computer are considered to be “content providers,” that is, they provide the informational or substantive content of a website and/or home page.
-If an entity provides information in a wide variety of fields, the applicant must select the subject matter to be protected and classify the services accordingly (e.g., business information in Class 35, banking information in Class 36, home repair information in Class 37).
+The service of providing information via the Internet is classified in the class of the service-related subject matter of the information.
+Entities that provide these services by computer are considered to be "content providers," that is, they provide the informational or substantive content of a website and/or home page.
+If an entity provides information in a wide variety of fields, the applicant must select the subject matter to be protected and classify the services accordingly (e.g., providing business information in Class 35, providing banking information in Class 36, providing home repair information in Class 37).
 See TMEP §1402.11(b) regarding information services.

 Some acceptable identifications:

 - "Providing business information via a website in Class 35."